Swaeg/td-led-thingy/README.md

 Once started, you should see something like: "Fadecandy server listening at some.ip.address:7890".
 This means the server is up and running, waiting for a client to connect.
 Now head back to Touch Designer and press Play.

+You might want to check out [Fadecandy: Server Configuration](https://github.com/scanlime/fadecandy/blob/master/doc/fc_server_config.md) for more detailed information on configuring your Fadecandy.